 Jobs that don’t require employees to work on site may see a big turn toward remote work.
 Manufacturing, distribution, health care and service-related industries still need the majority of their employees to commute to the workplace for the business to operate; however, jobs outside of these industries may go fully remote or have a much more significant percentage of employees working remotely.

 Global Workplace Analytics, a research firm specializing in remote work trends, predicts, “The longer people are required to work at home, the greater the adoption we will see when the dust settles.
-We believe, based on historical trends, that those who were working remotely before the pandemic will increase their frequency after they are allowed to return to their offices.
+We believe, based on historical trends, that those who were working remotely before the pandemic will increase their frequency after they are allowed to return to their office environments.
 For those who were new to remote work until the pandemic, we believe there will be a significant upswing in their adoption.
 Our best estimate is that we will see 25–30% of the workforce working at home on a multiple-days-a-week basis by the end of 2021.”

 2. Distributed offices

 With more employees working remotely, organizations may open smaller regional hubs or provide remote workers with access to local coworking spaces rather than have the majority of their workforce commute to one central office.
 Before the pandemic, coworking spaces were the fastest-growing type of office space in commercial real estate.
 While they currently represent less than 5% of the market, they’re expected to comprise 30% by 2030, according to real-estate company JLL.